The best part of the Paycheck Protection Program is that 100% of the loan can be forgiven—if you follow the rules.

 You have until June 30 to “remedy” any of the shortfalls under #3 or #4.

-You can rehire any staff that were laid off or put on furlough and reinstate any pay that was decreased by more than 25% to meet the requirements for forgiveness.
+You can rehire any staff who were laid off or put on leave and reinstate any pay that was decreased by more than 25% to meet the requirements for forgiveness.
 You have until June 30th to do so.

 If you are self-employed, your loan will follow different rules.